hearchco/agent/.github/ISSUE_TEMPLATE/feature_search_engine.md

 ---
-name: Feature request for search engine
+name: Feature request
-about: Ask for adding a new search engine
+about: Ask for adding a new feature
-title: "[FEAT/SE]"
+title: "[FEAT]"
-labels: 'enhancement'
+labels: "enhancement"
-assignees: ''
+assignees: ""
 ---

 **Describe your feature request**
-Create a module for parsing [search engine name](https://example.com) search results
+A clear and concise description of what the feature request is.

 **Screenshots**
 If applicable, add screenshots to help explain your request.